Standard Terms and Conditions of delivery to RAI Amsterdam B.V.

 15.2 You are responsible for ensuring that RAI and Stakeholders can make free and uninterrupted use of the Products and Services supplied, and You must indemnify RAI against claims from third parties for infringement of intellectual property rights or other similar rights, such as claims based on slavish imitation, unlawful use of know-how or personality rights, and compensate RAI for this.

-15.5 RAI warrants that materials it supplies to You may be used by You for the performance of the Contract.
+15.5 RAI warrants that materials it supplies to You may be used by You for the performance of the Agreement.
 Such materials are and will remain the property of RAI.

 Article 16 - RAI Regulations

 16.1 In view of the size of the Convention Centre, the number and varied nature of the Events and the diversity of Stakeholders, RAI has drawn up a number of specific rules and regulations with which You and Your Personnel must comply.
-These are the RAI Regulations that You can find and download at www.rai.nl, under 'Regulations, terms and conditions':
+These are the RAI Regulations which You can find and download at www.rai.nl/en/regulations-terms-and-conditions:

 1. the Standard Terms and Conditions for Visitors;